 - Blurred or double vision

-- Reduction or loss of vision in one or both eyes
+- Lower vision or loss of vision—in one or both eyes

-- Dark spots or the appearance of floating objects in one or both eyes
+- Spots or what looks like floating objects—in one or both eyes

 - Eye pressure or pain

 - Seeing flashing lights or rings around lights